• Skip to main content

 • jumping jacks for at least five minutes.

-• After, do a self-myofascial release on your hamstrings and quads, the back and front of your legs.
+• Afterward, do a self-myofascial release on your hamstrings, quads, and the back and front of your legs.

 • Focus on excellent nutrition.

-• Eat vegetables, fruits, nuts, lean protein to fuel your body.
+• Eat vegetables, fruits, nuts, and lean protein to fuel your body.

 • Learn how to cook for yourself.

-• To learn more about better nutrition, read about the impact of eating real food, and how real food daily transforms your body fast.
+• To learn more about better nutrition, read about the impact of eating real food and how that shift in your lifestyle can transform your body quickly.

 • If you need to lose weight, this guide on how to lose 20 pounds in 3 months will work magic.